CMHA Get Set & Connect Program

 Volunteer opportunities may include:

-• Day camp assistants
+• Day camp and instructor assistants

 • Community Association committee members